MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-role-entra-id.md

   - Azure Active Directory
   - Spring Oauth2 Client
   - Spring Web
 - Be sure that it comes with Azure SDK version 3.3 or higher.
-If not, consider replacing the pre-configured *pom.xml* with the *pom.xml* from this repository.
+If not, consider replacing the preconfigured *pom.xml* with the *pom.xml* from this repository.

 ### ID token claims